kodecocodes/i9t/contacts/contacts.markdown

 }
 ```

-There's a lot of new stuff in this code, so let's break it apart:

-1. Convert the Friend parameter into a `CNMutableContact`, so you can use it with the Contacts framework.
-We need a mutable contact here because that's what the `addContact` method expects.
+Taking each numbered comment in turn:

+1. First, `addContact` of the Contacts framework expects a mutable contact so you have to convert the Friend parameter into a `CNMutableContact`.
-2. Create a new `CNSaveRequest`: this object lets you tell a `CNContactStore` the changes you want to make to the user's contacts, such as contacts to add, update, or delete.
+2. Then create a new `CNSaveRequest`; you use this object to communicate new, updated, or deleted contacts to the `CNContactStore`.
-3. Tell the `CNSaveRequest` that you want to add the friend to the user's contacts.
+3. Next, tell `CNSaveRequest` you want to add the friend to the user's contacts.
-4. Try to execute a save request on a `CNContactStore`.
-This method either succeeds and execution continues, or an error is thrown.
-If no error is thrown, you assume that the save request succeeded.
+4. Finally, try to execute the save request.
+If the method succeeds, then execution continues and you can assume the save request succeeded; otherwise, you throw an error.

-> **Note**: The `catch` block does not create a custom alert for each possible error that could be thrown; instead, you use a generic error message.
-If you need to handle an individual error case, you must catch a CNErrorCode.
-These are not documented, but you can find their declaration in **CNError.h**.
+> **Note**: The `catch` block doesn't create a custom alert for every possible thrown error; instead, you use a generic error message.
+To handle specific error cases, you catch a CNErrorCode.
+These aren't documented, but their declarations exist for your perusal in **CNError.h**.

+Now you need to notify the user of the state of their request.

-Add the following code to show the alert at `// Show Success Alert`:
+Add the following code to display the alert at `// Show Success Alert`:

 ```swift
 dispatch_async(dispatch_get_main_queue()) {